Nguyen-Hoa/feature-vis/topics/activation_maximization.md

 ![27318128](../assets/activation_maximization/post_951[lemons]_27318128.png)
 *fc8-951* activation value: 27318128

 Still very noisy, but we can start to find round patterns and textures that resemble lemons (a bit of a stretch).
 Notice that for each subsequent image, the activation is increased by a factor of 10, yet remain similarly as noisy.
 This is not addressed in too much detail in the literature, besides the a result of overactivation.
-Although the activation continues to increase linearly (a result of gradient descent), the interpretability seems to converge.
+Although the activation continues to increase linearly (a result of gradient descent), the interpretability seems to diverge after a threshold.

 These exciting results lay the foundation for what activation maximization and feature visualization is capable of; continued in the next section.